-LED Activity Description Power, factory reset Solid green Solid red Off Factory reset Power is supplied to the router.
-POST (Power-On Self-Test) failure or device malfunction.
-Power is not supplied to the router.
-Lights momentarily while the reset button is depressed for 6 seconds, then blinks red three times when the reset button is released, and then turns green as the gateway resets to the factory defaults.
-2. Ethernet ports 1-4 Solid green Blinking green Solid Amber Blinking amber Off The powered device is connected to the associated Ethernet Local Area Network (LAN) port, which is operating at 100 Mbps.
-Data is being transmitted or received at 100 Mbps.
-The powered device is connected to the associated Ethernet Local Area Network (LAN) port, which is operating at 10 Mbps.
-Data is being transmitted or received at 10 Mbps.
-No link is detected on this port, or modem powered off, or no cable or no powered device is connected to the associated port.
+Label LED Activity Description Power Solid Green Power is supplied to the router.
+Solid Red POST (Power-On Self-Test) failure or device malfunction (h) Off Power is not supplied to the router Factory reset Lights momentarily while the rest button is depressed for 6 seconds, then blinks red three times when the reset button is released, and then turns green as the gateway resets to the factory defaults.